LeeorNahum/CallbackScheduler/README.md

 ## Description

-This library enables you to schedule callbacks to be executed at a specific time in the future.
+The CallbackScheduler library enables you to schedule callbacks to be executed at a specific time in the future.
 It provides an easy way to add time-sensitive functionality to your sketches.
 You can specify the exact amount of time until a callback function should be executed which will be handled by the library.

 ## Usage